roxandtol/roxpad/README.md

   ![image](https://user-images.githubusercontent.com/41841903/206813535-c3493d8a-3d35-4e91-ba91-51a4845ba40c.png)

-3) Add the rest of the layers to the Acrylic
+3) Add the rest of the layers to the Acrylic, if you're using the 3d design, make sure the one facing the top is the one with the holes for the switches

   Third layer (Should be 3mm)